CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/ssh/ssh-response-exception.md

 ---
 title: "SshResponseException"
 linkTitle: "SshResponseException"
-description: "The exception thrown when an error occurs from the Ssh response."
+description: "The exception thrown when an error occurs from the SSH response."
 ---

 # {{% param title %}}